zawataki/Vimchro/README.md

 # Vimchro
-This is Chrome extension for browsing like Vim.
+This is Chrome extensions for browsing like Vim.
+This extensions override default shortcut of Chrome.

 # Available key bindings
 ## Scroll